 - Talk to your doctor about how much exercise is safe for you.

 Medications can reduce symptoms and cut down on flare-ups.
-It may take some trial and error to find the medication and dosage that works best for you.
-These are some of your options:
+It may take some trial and error to find the medication and dosage that works best for you, but these are some of your options:

-Medicines called bronchodilators help loosen tight muscles of your airways.
+Medicines called bronchodilators help loosen tight muscles in your airways.
 They’re typically taken through an inhaler or nebulizer.

-Short-acting bronchodilators last from four to six hours.
+Short-acting bronchodilators last from 4 to 6 hours.
 You only use them when you need them.
 For ongoing symptoms, there are long-acting versions you can use every day.
 They last about 12 hours.